 FOR EACH ROW

-(NEW.ID > 0)
+WHEN (NEW.ID > 0)

 DECLARE

-sal_diff number
+sal_diff number;

 BEGIN

-:= :NEW.salary - :OLD.salary;
+sal_diff := :NEW.salary - :OLD.salary;

-.put_line('Old salary: ' || :OLD.salary);
+dbms_output.put_line('Old salary: ' || :OLD.salary);

-.put_line('New salary: ' || :NEW.salary);
+dbms_output.put_line('New salary: ' || :NEW.salary);

-.put_line('Salary difference: ' || sal_diff);
+dbms_output.put_line('Salary difference: ' || sal_diff);

 END;